MEA sits down with Rifat Chadirji, the father of Iraqi architecture

 One of the most distinguished 20th century architects and theorists from the Middle East, Rifat Chadirji, the father of architecture in Iraq, is a living legend.
 Born in 1926 in Baghdad to an influential family, Chadirji built more than 100 buildings, homes and monuments across the country, imbuing his work with an innate understanding of authentic regional expression and modernism.
 His contributions to the field of Middle Eastern architecture transcend construction; his written works and lectures are countless, while stories of his unforgiving character and intimidating genius often spark disquieted respect.

-His publications include, ‘The Ukhaidir and the Crystal Palace’ and ‘Concepts & Influences: Towards a Regionalized International Architecture’, written during the 11 years he spent teaching at Harvard University and Massachusetts Institute of Technology, and he’s won numerous awards, such as the Aga Khan Award for Architecture, which he received in 1986, and the Tamayouz Excellence Award in 2015.
+His publications include, ‘The Ukhaidir and the Crystal Palace’ and ‘Concepts & Influences: Towards a Regionalized International Architecture’, written during the 11 years he spent teaching at Harvard University and Massachusetts Institute of Technology.
+He's also won numerous awards, such as the Aga Khan Award for Architecture, which he received in 1986, and the Tamayouz Excellence Award in 2015.

 Chadirji, now 90, lives in a small, red brick home framed by a rose garden in London with his wife Balkis Sharara.
 Their house is filled with artworks and includes a dense, private library just opposite Chadirji’s favourite sitting place – a sun-drenched spot near a window that provides views of the surrounding park and pond.
 Great writers, artists and architects of the Middle East often visit Chadirji and his wife in their home – no doubt as a way to hold onto the past and to sit amidst proof that Iraq’s glory days truly existed.